dascentral/dotfiles/software/laravel.md

 #### Articles

 * **May 2018** - [Testing Laravel authentication flow](https://medium.com/@DCzajkowski/testing-laravel-authentication-flow-573ea0a96318%0A) - Great walk through of the basics when testing auth.
-Led me to the [auth-tests](https://github.com/dczajkowski/auth-tests) repository mentioned above.
+Led me to the [auth-tests](https://github.com/dczajkowski/auth-tests) repository mentioned above.0